Who Should Own Engineering, Ops, Support, and Data? One Leader

 Splitting dev, platform ops, support, and data into separate fiefdoms feels organized.
 It manufactures the worst failures.
 Single ownership fixes that.

-The cleanest org charts produce the ugliest outages.
+Some of the worst outages I've seen came out of the tidiest org charts.
 Development reports here, platform operations there, support sits under a different VP, and data is its own kingdom with its own roadmap.
-On paper it looks tidy.
-In practice you've drawn four borders straight through the path a single request travels, and every border is a place where accountability quietly evaporates.
+On paper it looks organized.
+In practice you've drawn four borders straight through the path a single request travels, and accountability quietly leaks out at every one of them.

 I've spent 20 years in leadership watching this play out, and in the work I do as an interim and fractional CTO, the first thing I usually find isn't a technology problem.
 It's four teams who each believe their part is fine and the failure must belong to someone else.